 Passage of the Civil Rights Act of 1964 Boosts the Power of Women in the Workforce

 Perhaps the most important moment for women in the workforce came in 1964 with the passage of the Civil Rights Act.
-That Act outlawed discrimination based on race, color, religion, sex, or national origin.
-It also officially ended racial segregation in schools and public facilities.
+This Act outlawed discrimination based on race, color, religion, sex, or national origin and officially ended racial segregation in schools and public facilities.

 Women in the Workforce Today – Where Do We Go From Here?

-- Women continue to be “overwhelmingly employed in certain occupations that have been traditionally oriented toward women”.
-They make up 96.3% of dental assistants, for example, and 96% of secretaries.
-91.2% of registered nurses are female.
+- Traditional Roles: Women continue to be predominantly employed in certain occupations traditionally oriented towards women.
+For example, 96% of dental assistants and 91% of registered nurses are female.